hackerbay/Employee-Handbook/general/paycheck/README.md

 - We always pay on time.
 Always.

-- If you don't see your salary in your account by 7th of the month.
+- If you don't see your pay in your account by 7th of the month.
 Please contact `admin` immediately.

 ## United States

 - Your salary is processed via [ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House).
 It might take few days and upto a week to have your pay-check credited into your account.
 - We pay taxes on your behalf.

-## India

-- Your salary is paid on the same day via [IMPS](https://en.wikipedia.org/wiki/Immediate_Payment_Service).
-- We pay taxes on behalf of you.
-[Click here for more.](https://www.incometaxindia.gov.in/Pages/Deposit_TDS_TCS.aspx)

 ## Other Countries.